m4tchka/Planned-VN-style-game/README.md

 :warning: NB: Images load slowly because they're 1500-2000px by 4000px (2-2.5 MB) and then downsized to fit, and in _.png_ format instead of _.jpeg_, this will be addressed at a later date ! :warning:

-:warning: The backend for this is currently a WIP. :warning:

 This repository contains the planning and code for a Visual Novel made in React.
 <br>